rerun-modules/jenkins/README.md

 * Internet access to acquire installation RPMs
 * A system with at least 512MB of memory and 512MB disk (and <i>much</i> more to handle builds themselves!)
-* A Red Hat/CentOS 5 and 6 instance
+* A Red Hat/CentOS 5 or 6 instance
 * No service running on port 8080 and no firewall blocking that port

 * A non-root user with the following level of non-interactive sudo(8) access: